shivaji43/neur-app/README.md

 We aim to build the **most advanced interface** for the Solana Network, enabling users to design AI agents for **autonomous actions and custom strategies**.
 These agents merge live blockchain data with real-time internet insights, offering an integrated solution for managing the crypto ecosystem.

-Our current focus is developing core infrastructure and agent functionality.
+Our current focus is developing **core infrastructure and agent functionality**.

 ### Core Infrastructure